- Youth Services

 Funny Quirk: Monday through Friday I very rarely eat breakfast or lunch and will have a large dinner.
 On Saturday and Sunday one of my favorite things to do is to make a giant breakfast for everyone and then skip dinner.

-Program Coordinator, Larimer County Youth Conservation Corps
+Program Manager, Larimer County Youth Conservation Corps

 First Job: Worked at a dry cleaners.